-The following is the Quitman School District policy JBC -School Admission, Revised: 06/13/2022 SCHOOL ADMISSION
+The following is the Quitman School District policy JBC -School Admission, Revised: 11/17/2022 SCHOOL ADMISSION

 The term minor, when used in any statute, shall include any person, male or female, under twenty-one years of age.
-MS Code 1-3-27 ENROLLMENT AGE

-Except as provided in subsection (2) and subject to the provisions of subsection (3) of MS Code 37-15-9, no child shall be enrolled or admitted to any kindergarten which is a part of the free public school system during any school year unless such child will reach his fifth birthday on or before September 1 of said school year, and no child shall be enrolled or admitted to the first grade in any school which is a part of the free public school system during any school year unless such child will reach his sixth birthday on or before September 1 of said school year.
+MS Code 1-3-27 before September 1 of said school year, and no child shall be enrolled or admitted to the first grade in any school which is a part of the free public school system during any school year unless such child will reach his sixth birthday on or before September 1 of said school year.
 No pupil shall be permanently enrolled in a school in the State of Mississippi who formerly was enrolled in another public or private school within the state until the cumulative record of the pupil shall have been received from the school from which he transferred.
 Should such record have become lost or destroyed, then it shall be the duty of the superintendent or principal of the school where the pupil last attended school to initiate a new record.
 37-15-9 (1) (2003)